Our knowledge of orthopaedics. Your best health.

 There are risks associated with all surgery.
 If your doctor recommends surgery, they believe that the possible benefits of surgery outweigh the risks.

-- Infection.
-There is a risk of infection with any surgery, whether it is for a forearm fracture or another purpose.
+• Infection.
+There is a risk of infection with any surgery, whether it is for a forearm fracture or another issue.

-- Damage to nerves and blood vessels.
+• Damage to nerves and blood vessels.
 There is a minor risk of injury to nerves and blood vessels around the forearm.
-Although some temporary numbness is common right after your injury, if you experience persistent numbness or tingling in your fingers, contact your doctor.
+Although some temporary numbness is common right after your injury, if you experience persistent (continued) numbness or tingling in your fingers, contact your doctor.

-- Stiffness.
-Depending on the severity and location of your fracture, you may develop elbow or wrist stiffness. you may lose the ability to fully rotate your palm up and down.
+• Stiffness.
+Depending on the severity and location of your fracture, you may develop elbow or wrist stiffness.
+You may lose the ability to fully rotate your palm up and down.
+Occasionally, abnormal healing between the two bones of the forearm with a bridge of bone, known as synostosis, may occur.
+This can decrease or eliminate the rotation of the bones an dprevent movement.

-- Bothersome or painful implants.
-Theplates placed on the bones may cause discomfort, especially when they are placed on the border of the ulna, which is just underneath the skin.
-Once the fracture has healed, symptomatic plates may be removed later.
+• Bothersome or painful implants.
+The plates placed on the bones may cause discomfort, especially when they are placed on the border of the ulna, which is just underneath the skin.
+Once the fracture has healed, plates that are bothersome may be removed later, but this can lead to other risks (injury at the time of surgery or re-fracture of the bone).

 The most common complication during non-operative treatment is loss of reduction.
 This means that the bone ends at the fracture site move away from each other.
 This may require an operation.
 If you continue with non-operative management, you may experience stiffness with limited ability to rotate your palm up and down.